 -

-Open a process with your valve placed in a piping circuit.
-Run the fluid flow simulation to verify that fluid paths are calculated correctly through your symbol definition.
+Open a process with your equipment placed in a piping circuit.
+Run the fluid stream simulation to verify that fluid paths are calculated correctly.

 🔌 Public API